ztyyLV/web-twain-docs/indepth/features/input.md

 );
 ```

-#### Use a custom capability
+#### Q: How to use a custom capability

-The TWAIN specification defines more than 150 standard capabilities for TWAIN App & Source to choose from.
+**A**: The TWAIN specification defines more than 150 standard capabilities for TWAIN App & Source to choose from.
 However, some scanner vendors provide advanced and model-specific capabilities which are not included in the specification.
 We call them custom capabilities.
 The following steps show how to use them

 * Install the [TWAIN sample application](http://www.dynamsoft.com/download/support/twainapp.win32.installer.msi)